GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 * - **Low Solar Angle**
   - 2
   - 4
-  - Low solar angle (also known as Solar Incidence) means that the angle of the sun causes large shadow, therefore causing likely misclassifications of shadow as water.
+  - Also known as Solar Incidence.
+The angle of the sun can cast a large shadow which can be misclassified as water.
 Pixel masked out due to solar incidence of less than 10 degrees.

 * - **Terrain Shadow**
   - 3
   - 8
-  - Topographic features can cast shadows, and these shadows are likely to be misclassified as water.
+  - Topographic features can cast shadows which can be misclassified as water.
 Pixel masked out due to terrain shadow.

 * - **High Slope**
   - 4
   - 16
-  - This causes the classification of water to be less likely to be correct.
+  - A highly sloped terrain is less likely to contain water, so therefore, a detection of water on this surface is often inaccurate.
 Pixel masked out due to high slope.

 * - **Cloud Shadow**
   - 5